Compenso/tinktanktonk/README.md

 As a user, I want to be able to get an old game using the id.
 As a user, I want to be able to get a game using the id of the game.

+*** Still trying to merge the branches with the master.

 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Replace all instances of `ga-wdi-boston.browser-template` with the name of your project.